GerHobbelt/jquery.print-in-page/README.md

 ### Options

-You can override the class names applied by jquery.print-in-page to accomplish the show/hide of the relevant DOM content.
+You can override the class names applied by jQuery.print-in-page to accomplish the show/hide of the relevant DOM content.
 Here's the default set:

 ```
 {